lutlei/mcp-chrome/README.md

 # Auto-detect and configure Tailscale IP
 mcp-chrome-bridge configure-host --tailscale

-# Or set a specific IP
+# Or set a specific IP (replace with your actual IP)
-mcp-chrome-bridge configure-host 100.121.150.44
+mcp-chrome-bridge configure-host YOUR_IP_ADDRESS

 # View current configuration
 mcp-chrome-bridge configure-host --info